-In 1935, Evelyn was 19.
-She lived with her parents and three brothers on a small cattle property, “Woolein View”, near Rannes in Central Queensland.
-She was a typical country girl: natural, unsophisticated and naive.
-She had little formal schooling: she left school after Grade 8.
-Nevertheless, she was intelligent, dexterous and quick to learn.
+Nevertheless, Evelyn was intelligent, dexterous and quick to learn.
 Under her mother’s and an aunt’s tutelage, Evelyn was already proving herself to be a capable cook and dressmaker.
 As a young woman still living at home, her role was to help her mother manage the family household (“home duties”), which she performed happily and without question.

 An article in The Central Queensland Herald (Rockhampton, Queensland) on Thursday 30 June, 1935, page 26, described the occasion this way:

-Evelyn’s partner was the Rannes Hotel publican, Alec Anderson, who was probably some years her elder.
+Evelyn’s partner was a local publican, Alec Anderson, who was probably some years her elder.
 There was no romantic attachment.
 Aunt Emma (Evelyn’s father’s sister), a dressmaker, made Evelyn’s special dress.
 The article in The Central Queensland Herald included a report about each debutante and a description of what each one was wearing.
 About Evelyn it read:

-Seventy-nine years later, I have one of Evelyn’s 21st birthday gifts – a crystal vase – in my possession!
-An expensive item, this vase was an object Evelyn treasured throughout her life.
-Evelyn told me that it was a gift from the folk who managed Rannes Station, a large cattle property in the district.
+I have one of Evelyn’s 21st birthday gifts, a crystal vase, in my keeping.
+Evelyn treasured this vase throughout her life.
+She told me that it was a gift from the Nott Family of Cooper Downs, a large cattle property in the district.
 Like many others of her generation, Evelyn had few precious possessions, and those she had, she appreciated and cared for.

 1939-45: The war years

-On 3rd September 1939 (just 3 weeks after Evelyn won first prize for her Kentish Cake recipe), the Australian Prime Minister, Robert Menzies, announced that Australia was at war with Germany.
+On September 3, 1939, (just 3 weeks after Evelyn won first prize for her Kentish cake recipe), the Australian Prime Minister, Robert Menzies, announced that Australia was at war with Germany.
 Even though it was impossible to foresee at the time, this announcement heralded a long period of testing and upheaval for the nation, and significant change in the lives of ordinary citizens such as Evelyn.

-In October 1941, the Australian Labour Party under John Curtain as Prime Minister took government, and in December 1941 Japan entered World War II.
-Curtain declared that Australia faced “the gravest hour” in its history and he invoked every Australian, man and woman, to go about their allotted task “with full vigour and courage”.
+In October 1941, the Australian Labour Party under John Curtin as Prime Minister took government, and in December 1941 Japan entered World War II.
+Curtin declared that Australia faced “the gravest hour” in its history and he invoked every Australian, man and woman, to go about their allotted task “with full vigour and courage”.

-Around this time Evelyn made the courageous decision to leave her home and family, her predictable life and all that was familiar, to join the war effort.
-Evelyn and a fellow recruit from Westwood, Beryl Beak, travelled by train from Rockhampton to Brisbane where, on 17th September 1942, they enlisted in the Women’s Auxiliary Australian Air Force (WAAAF).
+Evelyn made the courageous decision to leave her home and family, her predictable life and all that was familiar, to join the war effort.
+Evelyn and a fellow recruit from Westwood, Beryl Beak, travelled by train from Rockhampton to Brisbane where, on September 17, 1942, they enlisted in the Women’s Auxiliary Australian Air Force (WAAAF).
 I have often wondered how Evelyn was feeling at that time.
 Was she afraid?
-Was she excited?
-Was she happy?
+Excited?
+Happy?
 Did she have second thoughts?

-As a young woman, Evelyn’s years in the WAAAF were her most formative.
-They shaped the strong, determined, capable and loving person I came to know.
+The years Evelyn served in the WAAAF shaped the strong, determined, capable and loving person I came to know.
 Throughout her life, Evelyn often spoke of events and people from these years.
 It was always with pride and delight.